 To configure the section, you need to edit the data source of the External Components Section.

-In the External Components Section box, click the Edit Data Source button.
+In the External Components Section box, click Edit Data Source.

 From now on, every component initialized within this External Components Section will behave as if it was inside this search interface.

-The search box will be bound to the search interface if it is located on the same page, but will still act as a global searchbox if the search interface is not found.
+The search box will be bound to the search interface if it’s located on the same page, but will still act as a global search box if the search interface isn’t found.